Our top 10 tips for hay fever season

 If symptoms of hay fever are particularly acute around the eyes, it can be really helpful to use a physical block as well as anti-histamine eye drops.
 With the added bonus of protecting delicate under eye skin from damaging (and ageing) UV radiation, sunglasses also help to keep out any airborne pollen.
-Sleeping with windows shut and fan on can also help to prevent pollen settling on your eyes as you sleep.
+Sleeping with windows shut and a fan on can also help to prevent pollen settling on your eyes as you sleep.

 4. Wash hair and clothes daily

 Throughout the day, pollen particles can get caught in our hair and clothes.
 This often results in a flare of symptoms even when safely indoors.
 Washing or brushing out hair and/or simply changing our clothes once home can prevent any unnecessary irritation.
 If allergies escalate out of control, stand under a cool shower to help bring rapid relief.

 Once again, clothes and bed linen hung outside to dry can accumulate huge amounts of pollen.
 Using a tumble dryer or hanging laundry (particularly pillow cases) away from open windows are safer options for those struggling with hay fever.

 6. Keep pets off the furniture